Yoast/wordpress-seo/packages/ui-library/src/elements/paper/docs/component.md

-A paper gives you a component that looks a bit like a sheet of paper due to the white background and shadow.
+A paper can be used as a container and serves as a visual representation of a physical sheet of paper, creating a sense of familiarity and intuitiveness for users.
+It helps organize and contain settings or form elements within a defined area, providing structure and clarity.
+A paper can provide a clean and minimalistic look, enhancing readability and visual appeal.